jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 enterprise applications.
 Note 24 An N\-day vulnerability is a flaw in software for which an official patch or security update has been released.
-Until 2023, this subgroupwhich we assess is linked to the intelligence arm of the IRGCwas slow to adopt exploits for recently\-disclosed vulnerabilities with publicly reported proof of concept (POC) code, often taking several weeks to successfully
+Until 2023, this subgroup—which we assess is linked to the intelligence arm of the IRGC—was slow to adopt exploits for recently\-disclosed vulnerabilities with publicly reported proof of concept (POC) code, often taking several weeks to successfully